 Auditions are over for the fall.
-We will be holding another round of auditions in February/March to supplement the ensemble of The Wizard of Oz and to cast 13 & Little Women.
+We will be holding another round of auditions on March 8 to supplement the ensemble of The Wizard of Oz and to cast 13 & Little Women.
 Check back here and at our Facebook page for updates about those auditions.

 PARENT/GUARDIAN SIGNATURE PAGE: